“Success” is not the key to ultimate happiness, rather it’s a journey.

 I am still in the process of taking control of all of them, and keep making myself double sure so I do not collapse into that reverse spiral.
 I re-imbibed in me, my dormant hobbies.
 I started to feel them again closely.
 The art started happening to me all over again, in bits and parts.
 And made me stronger with each passing day.

 What I call my success: Writing in general as a hobby, has always been a part of me that could have almost died, had I not revived it.
 But writing my heart on my very own online canvas has given me a new sense of insane independence.
 It made me meet the girl that I had lost somewhere amidst the concrete wilderness.
 Yes, I met myself again.
 My fears are gone.
 The pairs of eyes that followed me or still follow may be, do not bother me anymore.
 Today, I wear my scars with pride.
 Situations might get me worried, but still, give me the strength to refabricate myself over and over again.
 This is my success.
 I know, many people would still want to believe me and invalidate my journey.
 But I will not let them to.
 Not this time.
 Not ever again.
 I will not let them have their share of sadistic laughs anymore.
 This journey from a wrecked soul to a boisterous female is something that I am extremely proud of.
 And I want to make my online space a voice for myself and for all those who can relate to me.

 The new beginning: A journey that felt as if had tumbled towards the end, was actually dusking for a while only for a new dawn.
 And now will always be alternating between dusks and dawns, until the FINAL DUSK.

 My words for you:

 “Women, please do not be emotional slaves to anybody.
 Just anybody.
-Create a zero tolerance sphere within yourself and around you, for your pride.
-Realise who you are.
-Life shall always finds its way of survival if it gets hell bent to fight.
+Create a zero-tolerance sphere within yourself and around you, for your pride.
+Realize who you are.
+Life shall always find its way of survival if it gets hell-bent to fight.
 All you have to do is keep breathing.”